 (1) Solicit a sale without clearly, affirmatively, and expressly revealing at the time the supplier initially contacts the consumer or prospective consumer, and before making any other statement, asking any question, or entering the residence of the consumer or prospective consumer, that the purpose of the contact is to effect a sale, stating in general terms the goods or services the supplier has to offer, provided that this paragraph shall not apply to solicitations by mail;

-(2) Represent that the consumer or prospective consumer will receive a discount, rebate, or other benefit for permitting his home or other property, real or personal, to be used as a so-called "model home" or "model property" for demonstration or advertising purposes when such in fact is not true;
+(2) Represent that the consumer or prospective consumer will receive a discount, rebate, or other benefit for permitting the consumer or prospective consumer's home or other property, real or personal, to be used as a so-called "model home" or "model property" for demonstration or advertising purposes when such in fact is not true;

 (3) Represent that the consumer or prospective consumer has been specially selected to receive a bargain, discount, or other advantage when such in fact is not true;